 African violets prefer indirect light and warmth (70–80ºF).
 Healthy green leaves and frequent flowering lets you know the plant is doing well.
 Poor flowering and pale or yellowish-green leaves are signs of improper lighting.

-Amaryllis has lily-like, trumpet-shaped flowers and is most often grown in containers.
-Bulbs can be bought already sprouted or you can sprout your own.
+Amaryllis, which is often found in containers, has lily-like, trumpet-shaped flowers.
+Bulbs can be bought already sprouted, or you can sprout your own.

 Amaryllis bulbs should be potted between September and January.
-Make sure to put them in a container that allows two inches of space between the bulb and the pot.
-Half of the bulb should be exposed.
-When you plant it, water it well, but then do not water again until the bulb begins to sprout.
+When potting, place them in a container that allows two inches of space between the bulb and the pot—half of the bulb should be exposed.
+When you plant it, water it well, but then wait to water again until the bulb begins to sprout.

-Place the pot in a warm location with direct sunlight.
-Once the flowers open, move the plant from direct sun to indirect (but still bright) light.
-Once the plant is done blooming, move it to light shade and continue to water and feed for new growth.
+Since amaryllis needs sun, place the pot in a warm location with direct sunlight.
+Once the flowers open, move the plant from direct sun to indirect—but still bright—light.
+When that plant has finished blooming, move it to light shade and continue to water and feed for new growth.

-This exotic plant is not a rose, but a succulent from Africa.
+Unlike its name, this exotic plant is not a rose—it’s actually a succulent from Africa.
 It has thick gray-green stems, a swollen base, and tubular flared flowers in red, pink, and white shades.

 Desert roses can be grown in containers because they provide greater control over moisture and temperature.
-If it is too cold or rainy outside, you can simply bring the plant inside.
+If it is too cold or rainy outside, then bring the plant inside.

-Make sure to use a cactus potting mix and put it in a pot wide enough for the swollen stem.
-Watch for stem or root rot if the plant is kept too moist.
+Make sure to use a cactus potting mix, and put it in a pot wide enough for the swollen stem.
+Watch for stem or root rot, which can happen if the plant is kept too moist.

 Norfolk Island Pine

 This "mini Christmas tree" is an evergreen from the South Pacific.
-The tree grows in a pyramid shape and has dark green needle-like leaves.
+The pyramid-shaped tree has dark green, needle-like leaves.

-Norfolk Island pines make good indoor plants while they are still small and can live a long time with proper care.
+While they're small, these pines make good indoor plants and can live a long time with proper care.
 Place the pots in full sun or a bright indoor space.
-Be careful not to overwater or the plant will drop its lower foliage.
+Don’t overwater, or the plant will drop its lower foliage.

 Plants will have to be repotted every two to three years.
 Once your pine outgrows normal size pots, you may not want to plant it in your landscape.
 Be aware these trees can get up to 80 feet tall and are notorious for uprooting in storms.